 • How accessible is the school environment?
 Is the building fully wheelchair accessible?
 Do you have accessible parking spaces?
 Have there been improvements in the auditory and visual environment?
 Are there accessible changing/toilet facilities?
-How do you improve access to the setting? • How accessible is your information? - including displays, policies and procedures etc. Do you have information available in different font sizes, audio information, Braille, other languages etc. How does the setting communicate with parents and families whose first language is not English?
+How do you improve access to the setting? • How accessible is your information? - including displays, policies and procedures etc. Do you have information available in different font sizes, audio information, - Braille, other languages etc. How does the setting communicate with parents and families whose first language is not English?
 How is information made accessible to parents and families with additional needs? • How accessible is the provision?
 How do you make use of resources such as symbols, pictures and sign graphics to support children's access to resources?
 Do you have furniture such as height adjustable tables or alternative ways of presenting activities so that children can access them?
 Do you have specialised equipment (eg; ancillary aids or assistive technology?)
-What the school provides • Accessible parking spaces available • School at ground floor level and accessible to wheelchairs throughout as • required by The Equality Act 2010 Accessible toilets and changing area • No hearing adaptations • Visual impairment adaptations in place • Information boards at various heights to include activity boards for nursery age children and babies • Information provided via the school website, texts, newsletters, school prospectus, and information evenings for parents/carers.
-All school policies are available to parents/carers • Fonts are adapted to children's individual needs e.g. visually impaired • School liaises as and when necessary with the EAL team for support and advice • Work is adapted across the curriculum, as required • Children identified on SEND register, appropriate provision is provided • School works closely with physic and occupational therapists who will implement their recommendations
+Nhat the school provides • Accessible parking spaces available • School at ground floor level and accessible to wheelchairs throughout as required by The Equality Act 2010 • Accessible toilets and changing area • Hearing impairment adaptations in place (as advised by specialists) • Visual impairment adaptations in place (as advised by specialists) • Information boards at various heights to include activity boards for nursery age children and babies • Information provided via the school website, texts, newsletters, school prospectus, and information evenings for parents/carers.
+All school policies are available to parents/carers • Fonts are adapted to children's individual needs e.g. visually impaired • School liaises as and when necessary with the EAL team for support and advice • Work is adapted across the curriculum, as required • Children identified on SEND register, appropriate provision is provided • School works closely with physio and occupational therapists who will implement their recommendations